 IV.
-TEACHING THE CROWD PHILOSOPHY IN THE BME CONTEXT
+OS4BME PROJECT: THE CROWD PHILOSOPHY IN THE BME CONTEXT

-What we advocate therefore is giving biomedical engineers in sub-Saharan Africa, through their universities, the tools and knowhow in order to design, develop and maintain their own equipment based on the new open hardware and open source revolution, which is happening before our eyes.
+What we advocate therefore is giving biomedical engineers in sub-Saharan Africa, through their universities, the tools and know-how they need to design, develop and maintain their own equipment based on the new open hardware and open source revolution, which is happening before our eyes.
 To achieve this ambitious goal, we outline three main objectives:

-- the development of human resources in higher education in Biomedical Engineering in Africa, - the creation of the OS4BME infrastructure, a sharing, making and repository platform based on the customization and integration of already available web tools, - the making of a new genre of Biomedical Engineer in Africa equipped with the capacity to exploit and develop innovative designs on the OS4BME platform and of discriminate use of web based and open source resources.
+- the development of human resources in higher education in Biomedical Engineering in Africa, - the creation of the expert-based OS4BME infrastructure, a sharing, making and repository platform (based on the customization and integration of already available web tools) for vetting, searching and ranking designs to propel continuous improvement and innovation; - the making of a new genre of Biomedical Engineer (in Africa but also in the western countries) equipped with the capacity to exploit and develop innovative designs on the OS4BME platform and of discriminate use of web based and open source resources.

+OS4BME capacity building efforts in design, entrepreneurship and regulation will ensure that Africa can timely exploit the open revolution.
 Setting up the OS4BME platform requires the creation of a professional BME working group, versed in the regulatory aspects of biomedical safety and standards, which is able to assess, vet and categorize projects, designs or blueprints and then make them available through the platform open repository.
 The philosophy is summarised in Figure 1.